 Before you arrive, we urge you to:

 - Activate/update your Handshake account by developing an effective profile and tailoring your career interests section

-- Develop a personal resume to bring to Career Connection.
+- Develop a personal resume to bring to the faire.

 - Research employers of interest prior to speaking to them; develop good questions and points of conversation.

 - On your Handshake account, you can sort employers based on your major, day of attendance and other parameters.
 Read their descriptions, find their job posting and review their websites.
 Know why you are interested in approaching each company.

 - Plan your time carefully in order to speak to all employers of interest.

 Develop a brief, targeted, one-minute introduction.
 Think carefully about the important details your introduction should include: your name, your major or interest area, your current job focus, and your interest in this specific employer.